vincelaq/tron-lightcycle-game/README.md

 ### Extra Milestones Not Achieved
   - Create a player vs CPU level progression
-      - Increase CPU AI
+      - Increase CPU AI (Added Jul 1 2021)
       - Increase number of CPU opponents
       - increase arena wall obstacles
           - "Islands" in the center of the map
   - Create a "boost" option
   - Create a wall "on" and "off"
-  - Add music and sound effects
+  - Add music and sound effects (Added Jun 29 2021)

 ## Challenges:
 Every challenge was solved by "googling"